AaronVerDow/nix/common/apparmor/README.md

 ## Build and Test

-Nix currently will not catch configuration issues with Apparmor, so always check the Apparmor service after making profile changes:
+Nix currently will not catch configuration issues with AppArmor, so always check the service after making profile changes:

     systemctl status apparmor.service